laiyingwong/Responsive-Price-Panel/README.md

 ## 👏 Credits

-This project is based on the Flexbox tutorial in <a href="https://www.udemy.com/course/the-web-developer-bootcamp/">The Web Developer Bootcamp</a> by Colt Steele.
+This project is based on a Flexbox tutorial of <a href="https://www.udemy.com/course/the-web-developer-bootcamp/">The Web Developer Bootcamp</a> by Colt Steele.

 The design is inspired by a CodePen by <a href="https://codepen.io/travisw">Travis Williamson</a>.